 What federal student loan consolidation actually does

-Federal student loan consolidation takes one or more eligible federal student loans and pays them off with a new Direct Consolidation Loan.
-After that, the old loans no longer exist as separate debts.
-The borrower now has one new federal loan to repay under the terms of the consolidation loan.
+Federal student loan consolidation takes one or more eligible federal student loans and pays them off with one new Direct Consolidation Loan.
+The original loans no longer remain as separate debts.
+Repayment then continues under the terms of the new consolidation loan.

-That matters because consolidation is not the same thing as refinancing.
-Refinancing usually means replacing student debt with a new loan based on private underwriting and a new private interest rate.
-Federal consolidation stays within the federal system.
-The main purpose is usually simplification, access, or repayment restructuring, not a true rate reduction.
+Consolidation is not the same thing as refinancing.
+Refinancing usually replaces student debt with a new loan issued under private underwriting and a new private interest rate.
+Federal consolidation stays inside the federal system.
+Its main purpose is usually simplification, access, or repayment restructuring rather than a true rate reduction.

 How interest works on a Direct Consolidation Loan

-This is one of the most misunderstood parts of consolidation.
-The new interest rate is generally based on the weighted average of the interest rates on the loans being consolidated, rounded up to the nearest higher one-eighth of one percent.
-That means consolidation does not usually create a bargain rate.
-It mainly repackages the existing rates into one fixed federal rate.
+The new interest rate on a Direct Consolidation Loan is generally based on the weighted average of the interest rates on the loans being consolidated, rounded up to the nearest higher one-eighth of one percent.
+Consolidation therefore does not usually create a bargain rate.
+It mainly repackages existing rates into one fixed federal rate.

-Because the new rate is rounded upward, the result can be slightly higher than the exact mathematical average.
-In practice, the bigger cost issue is often not the rate itself but the repayment term.
-If consolidation stretches repayment over a longer period, more interest may accrue over time even when the rate change is small.
+The upward rounding can make the new rate slightly higher than the exact mathematical average.
+In practice, however, the larger cost issue is often not the rate itself but the repayment term.
+A longer term can increase total interest paid even when the new rate changes very little.

 New consolidation rate = weighted average of old loan rates